TCLamnidis/BareBonesBash/README.md

 After that tangent, let's get back to our regularly scheduled program(ming)!

-We will now try out three semi-related commands to make viewing the contents of a file, and begin to familiarise with the most important functionality of
-bash: the concept of `|` (i.e. the "pipe").
+We will now try out three semi-related commands to make viewing the contents of a file easier, and begin to familiarise with the most important functionality of bash: the concept of `|` (a.k.a. the "pipe").

 <p align="center"><img title="Made with EZGif.com" src=".gifs/Boromir.gif" width="40%" height="10%"> <img title="Source: https://tinynin.wordpress.com/2012/01/08/marioportal-warp-pipe/" src="https://tinynin.files.wordpress.com/2012/01/warppipe-copy.gif" width="20%"></p>